GFELF (Goodfellow) E10: $0.92 (As of Feb. 2026)

 Goodfellow Business Description

-Traded in Other Exchanges
+Other Exchanges GDL:Canada

-225 Goodfellow Street, Delson, QC, CAN, J5B 1V5
+Address 225 Goodfellow Street, Delson, QC, CAN, J5B 1V5

 Goodfellow Inc is engaged in various business activities related to the remanufacturing and distribution of lumber and wood products.
-The company manages its operations under one operating segment i.e. sale of Lumber, Specialty and commodity panels, Flooring and Building materials.
+The company manages its operations under one operating segment i.e. sale of Lumber, Specialty and commodity panels, Flooring, and Building materials.
 The majority of the company's revenue is generated from the sale of Lumber.
-The company operates in Canada and The United States; the majority of its revenue is generated from Canada.
+The company operates in Canada and the United States; the majority of its revenue is generated from Canada.